KempnerInstitute/overcomplete/docs/index.md

 # Additional Resources

 For a complete LLM implementation of the SAE, we strongly recommend exploring the following resources.
 The Sparsify library by EleutherAI (https://github.com/EleutherAI/sparsify) provides a comprehensive toolset for implementing the SAE.
 The original TopK implementation is available through OpenAI's Sparse Autoencoder (https://github.com/openai/sparse_autoencoder).
-Additionally, SAE Lens by jbloomAus (https://github.com/jbloomAus/SAELens) is an excellent resource, especially if you are interested in using the SAE-vis associated tools found at (https://github.com/callummcdougall/sae_vis).
+Additionally, SAE Lens (https://github.com/jbloomAus/SAELens) is an excellent resource, especially if you are interested in using the SAE-vis associated tools found at (https://github.com/callummcdougall/sae_vis).

 # Citation